Constitution of the Cambridge University United Nations Association (CUUNA)

 3.4 The Society may offer Honorary Membership on such terms as it may decide.

-3.4.1 Honorary Members do not have to pay membership fees, have the right to participate in all the Society’s activities, but cannot vote at any General Meetings nor are eligible for offices in the Society.
+3.4.1 Honorary Members do not have to pay membership fees, have the right to participate in all the Society’s activities, but cannot vote at any General Meetings nor are they eligible to stand for offices in the Society.

-3.5 The ExCo reserves the right to refuse, suspend or expel membership if it thinks appropriate and necessary.
+3.5 The ExCo reserves the right to refuse, suspend or expel membership if it thinks appropriate and necessary, subject to a two-thirds majority vote at a meeting of the ExCo as set out in Section 4.
 Expulsion shall be subject to confirmation at the next General Meeting of the Society.

 4. Executive Committee

 4.1 The ExCo shall consist of a President, Vice-President of Internal Affairs (hereinafter referred to as “VPi”), Vice President of External Affairs (hereinafter referred to as “VPex”), Junior Treasurer, General Secretary, Debates Officer, Speakers Officer, External Conferences Officer, Secretary General of CUIMUN, Deputy Secretary General

 of CUIMUN, Secretary General of CUIMUN-HS, Deputy Secretary General of CUIMUN-HS, and Publicity Officer who shall be elected annually at the Annual General Meeting (hereinafter referred to as AGM) with the exception of the Deputy Secretaries General of both conferences, who may be elected should any individual(s) wish to stand for the position at a General Meeting.
 The regulations of the election are described in Section 8.
 The responsibilities and duties of the ExCo are set out below: